 In 2006, the National Conference on Citizenship, in partnership with the Civic Health Index Indicators Working Group, launched “America’s Civic Health Index,” measuring civic trends over the last 30 years.
 This report has been produced nationally since then, and is continually expanding into communities across the country.

 Through partnerships with local universities and nonprofits, NCoC expanded the national Civic Health Index in 2008 by providing localized data in state-specific reports in California, Florida, and Ohio.
-NCoC now works in over 30 communities nationwide.
+NCoC now works in over 35 states nationwide.

 The Edward M. Kennedy Serve America Act expanded the collection of civic health indicators to include America’s largest metropolitan areas.
 Accordingly, working with local partners, NCoC expanded our Civic Health Index portfolio to the city level.

 Census Quality Reinforcement Task Force